-For example the cpu/memory calculations in vcap-5 design, were easy for exam teams to modify, they require a student practice and understand.
-In my own experience these are fundamental to design, it seems crazy not to assess candidates on this ability, plus all sorts of goodies can be thrown in such a NUMA boundaries, vCPU/pCPU ratios, HA and DR requirements.
+For example, the cpu/memory calculations in vcap-5 design, were easy for exam teams to modify, they require a student practice and understand.
+In my own experience, these are fundamental to design, it seems crazy not to assess candidates on this ability, plus all sorts of goodies can be thrown in such as NUMA boundaries, vCPU/pCPU ratios, HA and DR requirements.

 Too much design tool

 Historically examiners like standard multiple choice questions, they are easy to mark and delivery is stable.
-Of course choose A, B,C or D limits what can be tested, but the focus is on testing rather than the complexity of how to mark a drawing or machine configuration.
+Of course choosing from A, B,C or D limits what can be tested, but the focus is on testing rather than the complexity of how to mark a drawing or machine configuration.

 Multiple choice can be a good fit for elements of design exams, I have taken Microsoft scenario exams, where I needed 10 or 15 minutes just to read through the question, then another 5 minutes to answer the multiple choice questions.